Enrolling at Futurus High School

 Futurus High School is a learning environment that provides quality instruction through guided individual curriculum, blended, and direct approaches.
 While area high schools might seek placement for students presenting significant behavioral challenges, this is not the purpose of FHS.
 Futurus serves students who will benefit through alternative educational approaches by demonstrating a commitment in doing so.

-Because an ALE program cannot claim students who are not making adequate progress on their Washington Student Learning Plan, students failing to make adequate progress must be released to their sending school or need to find enrollment elsewhere; online, homeschool, Gravity program, etc. It is important that students (and parents/guardians) understand this rule and this is made clear during the sending school counseling process, and again during FHS orientation; where they can ask questions for clarification.
+Because an ALE program cannot claim students who are not making adequate progress on their Written Student Learning Plan, students failing to make adequate progress must be released to their sending school or need to find enrollment elsewhere; online, homeschool, Open Doors, Gravity program, etc. It is important that students (and parents/guardians) understand this rule and this is made clear during the sending school counseling process, and again during FHS orientation; where they can ask questions for clarification.

 Prior to Enrollment